Architecture of Melbourne: New millennium architecture

 The new millennium saw a tighter attitude towards heritage conservation and a construction boom in Melbourne.
 On the back of Australia's financial and mining booms between 1969 and 1970, and the establishment of the headquarters of many major companies in the city, resulted in a continual rise in large, modern office buildings being constructed outside of the historic CBD and in newer precincts like Southbank and Docklands to preserve heritage overlays within the city centre.

-The 2000s saw a continuation of skyscrapers and tall buildings with the urban renewal opening of the Melbourne Docklands in 2000 and the construction of Eureka Tower, an apartment building which is currently Melbourne's second–tallest skyscraper and the 77th tallest in the world at 92 floors and 297 metres.
+The 2000s saw a continuation of skyscraper and high-rise construction, with the urban renewal of Docklands in 2000 and the construction of Eureka Tower, an apartment building which, as of 2026, is Melbourne's second–tallest skyscraper and the 77th tallest in the world at 92 floors and 297 metres high.
 The glass style building was constructed by Fender Katsalidis Architects.
-Australia 108 is currently Melbourne's tallest building and the tallest in Australia to its roof, completed in June 2020.
+Australia 108 is Melbourne's tallest building and the tallest in Australia to its roof, completed in June 2020.
+As of 2026, Melbourne is home to 79 completed or topped-out skyscrapers – a number higher than any Australian city and the second-highest, after Jakarta, in the Southern Hemisphere.